 Volunteering teams are solidarity activities that allow teams of participants coming from at least two different countries to volunteer together for a period between 2 weeks and 2 months.
 Such solidarity activities could especially contribute to the inclusion of young people with fewer opportunities in the European Solidarity Corps.

 The composition of the volunteering teams must be international; at least a quarter of the volunteers must come from a country other than the one where the activity takes place.
-In volunteering teams, European Solidarity Corps' volunteers will carry out tasks for a project over a short period of time (usually, but not exclusively, during holidays, breaks between study periods, transition from education to work, etc.).
-Despite their shorter duration, these activities will be valuable both for the individuals and for the communities in which the volunteering takes place.
+Examples:

+- A grant application is submitted by an organisation legally established in country B for a volunteering activity with 20 participants that takes place in country B. In this case at least 5 participants must come from countries different from country B (country A, C, D etc). - A grant application is submitted by an organisation legally established in country A for a volunteering activity with 20 participants that takes place in country B. In this case, at least 5 participants must come from country A, because the link with the National Agency of the applicant must be preserved (see eligibility criteria on page 22).
+Volunteers from other countries may also participate (country B, C, D etc).

-$^{^{\}rm 20}$ at least 30 and not more than 38 hours per week
+$^{\rm 23}$ At least 30 and not more than 38 hours per week